-For teleseismic earthquake analysis, other analyses beyond what was described above may also help understand the scattering and reflection of the nearly-vertical incoming waves with the surface, hence directly measuring the impact of the surface weathered layer on the teleseismic waveforms.
+For teleseismic earthquake analysis, other analyses beyond what was described above may help understand the scattering and reflection of the nearly-vertical incoming waves off of the surface, hence directly measuring the impact of the surface weathered layer on the teleseismic waveforms.
 One example that is being pursued relates to how well one station's waveforms can be predicted based on knowledge of all other stations' data.
 The dependence of station location on the success of such predictions should provide valuable information about the heterogeneity of subsurface structure.

 Finally, comparison of P-wave particle motions within the array may yield unique data on P-wave anisotropy.
-The rocks at Homestake are predominately highly foliated phyllites and schists [REF] and are known to be highly anisotropic [REF].
+The rocks at Homestake are predominately highly foliated phyllites and schist (e.g. Noble et al., 1949; Slaughter, 1968) and are known to be highly anisotropic (e.g. Pariseau and Duan, 1989; Johnson et al., 1993; Pariseau et al., 1995a,b, 1996].
 It is thus not surprising that most of the events we have examined (e.g., Fig. 6 and 7) show significant amplitudes on the transverse component, even during the first cycle of the P wave.
 Further analysis will be necessary to fully identify how strongly anisotropy affects observed waveforms.